-You will receive your SIN by email within two weeks of your visit to Service Canada.
+If everything is in order, you will get your SIN during your visit.
 Your SIN has the same expiry date as your study permit.
 Therefore, if you extend your study permit, you will also have to renew your SIN to continue working.